Quantalab/Xf-NPlants-2018/README.md

 <b>3-Code_stats_models_vs_qPCR.R </b><br/>

 ```
-This code reproduces the confusion matrix for the field evaluation and remote sensing predictions vs qPCR tests <br/> at parcel and orchard level.
+This code reproduces the confusion matrix for the field evaluation and remote sensing predictions vs qPCR tests
+at parcel (Figure 5) and orchard level (table 6).
 ```

 For access to the raw data, see data folder